zupit-it/zupit-dotnet/Zupit.Prometheus/Zupit.Prometheus/README.md

 ...

-// Add the Prometheus endpoint app.MapPrometheusEndpointWithToken();
+// Add the Prometheus endpoint with token auth app.MapPrometheusEndpointWithToken();
 ```